alanbrunoscience/generation-java-bootcamp/java-lessons/src/lesson09/collections/01_CollectionsExplanation.md

 <br />

-Collections use arrays "behind the scenes," but they hide the complicated part of automatically increasing/decreasing the size (encapsulation).
-Thus, **the data stored in the collection is encapsulated and access to the data is only possible through predefined methods**.
+Internally, many collection implementations (like **`ArrayList`**) use arrays.
+They automatically handle resizing the underlying array, hiding this complexity from the user (**encapsulation**).
+Access to the elements is managed through the collection's methods.

 <br />